JohnnyZhang728/JohnnyZhang728.github.io/_pages/about.md

 Hi!
 My name is Zeyu ZHANG.
 Currently, I'm looking for Ph.D. position starting in 2025 Fall.

-I completed my Master of Science in Computer Science at [the University of Hong Kong](https://www.hku.hk/) in Dec.
+I completed my Master of Science in Computer Science at [The University of Hong Kong](https://www.hku.hk/) in Dec.
 2023.

 I received my Bachelor's degree in Computer Science and Technology from [Wuhan University](https://en.whu.edu.cn/) in 2022.